iamgroot42/Face-Auditor/README.md

 ## Introduction

 This repo contains the implementation of Face-Auditor, which aims to evaluate the privacy leakage in the state-of-the-art few-shot learning pipeline.
-This is a fork of the [original repository](https://github.com/iamgroot42/Face-Auditor), modified to correct some issues in training and evaluation.
+This is a fork of the [original repository](https://github.com/iamgroot42/Face-Auditor), modified to correct issues in training and evaluation

+### Issues fixed

+- [Using target data for probing shadow models](https://github.com/MinChen00/Face-Auditor/issues/9): Because of a typo, the code seems to use target dataa for shadow model probing.
+- [Missing .eval() calls for models](https://github.com/MinChen00/Face-Auditor/issues/1): This is not an issue introduced by the original codebase, but rather an issue with the original implementation of RelationNet itself (mentioned [here](https://github.com/floodsung/LearningToCompare_FSL/issues/12)).
+Along these lines, m=1 was used for batch-norm layers for RelationNet, and has been changed to 0.1 (default momentum).
+- [Minor issue for the case where queries are not sorted](https://github.com/MinChen00/Face-Auditor/issues/9) : Does not affect main results (since sorting is True).

-### Code Strcuture
+### Code Structure

 ```
 .
-├── config.py
+├──face_auditor
     ├── exp
     ├── lib_classifer
     ├── lib_dataset
     ├── lib_metrics
     ├── lib_model
+    ├── config.py
+    ├── parameter_parser.py
 ├── main.py
-├── parameter_parser.py
 └── README.md
 ```